Part II

 Treat this pause as a threshold: read the field before the algorithm names it for you.

+What you repeatedly feed becomes easier for perception to find.
 The Dragon serves the Soul Body, not the room’s approval.
-Align with your own definition of the good.
-Then stay accountable to impact through consent and repair.
+Align with your own definition of the good, then stay accountable to impact through consent and repair.

 Interpersonal moments are where the Protocol becomes real: run Field → Resonance → Action in conversation, then repair quickly when impact lands.